 What is the Role of a Transition Coordinator?

 The transition from youth to adulthood is particularly important and can be complex.
-Community Living North Bay offers two transition coordinators that are here to help facilitate the ‘transition’ from high school to adulthood.
-A Transition Coordinator can help youth to plan for their future and then support them in connecting them with the appropriate community members, agencies, programs and funding.
-Topics that are commonly identified as areas needing support are: education, vocational opportunities, community connections, independent living, rights and advocacy.
+Community Living North Bay offers support to assist in facilitating the ‘transition’ from high school to adulthood.
+A Transition Coordinator can provide support to youth and their family/support network to plan for their future and connect them with the appropriate community resources, members, agencies, programs and funding applications.
+Topics that are commonly identified as areas needing support are education, employment/volunteering opportunities, community connections, independent living, rights, and advocacy.

-The role of the Transition Coordinator is to collaborate with the youth, their families, school representatives, and other support personnel to assist them through the transition planning process.
-They will draw upon strengths and contributions of each team member to ensure a coordinated effort.
-The coordinator will provide leadership to guide the team and youth/family to accomplish the outcomes set out by the plan.
+The Transition Coordinator will collaborate with the youth, their family, school representatives, and other support personnel to assist them through the transition planning process.
+They will draw upon the strengths and contributions of each team member to ensure a coordinated effort.
+The coordinator will provide direction and support to guide the team and youth/family to accomplish the outcomes set out by the transition plan.

 Who Qualifies for Community Transition Services?